Love, In Theory: Ten Stories by E.J. Levy (2012) University of Georgia Press (2012) 224 pp

-As I said when I participated in my first “blog tour” for Ron Rash’s The Cove (review here), I usually decline invitations to join these things.
+As I said when I participated in my first “blog tour” for Ron Rash’s The Cove, I usually decline invitations to join these things.
 But sometimes a book comes along and you have to say yes.
 It happened again.
 Welcome to the final day of the blog tour for E.J.
-Levy’s debut short story collection Love, In Theory (2012).
+Levy’s debut short story collection Love, In Theory.
 I love a good collection of short stories, but that’s not what made me interested in this book.
 Rather, this collection won the Flannery O’Connor Award for Short Fiction this year.
 It’s an award I need to get to know better, and this book has given credence to my suspicions that these folks know what they’re doing.

 I was further anxious to read these stories when I saw where they were initially published: The Paris Review, The Gettysburg Review, The Mid-American Review, The Missouri Review, and The North American Review, all publications which foster the art of the short story.
 Why, one I was really excited about, “The Three Christs of Moose Lake, Minnesota” was published in The Chicago Tribune; whether The Chicago Tribune fosters the art of the short story, I don’t know, but I thought it was worth mentioning.

 But as much as I was interested in the book, I was also wary.
 The title suggests abstract intellectualization, the potential that these stories would be put through a thematic ringer.
 I guess it’s that word theory, a word that may be most responsible for getting me out of academia, as much as I enjoy literary and aesthetic theory.
-And some of the titles of the stories (other than the one that hearkens beautifully to one of my favorite books of this year or ever, The Three Christs of Ypsilanti (which will be the subject of our third podcast . . . ) (review here)) also didn’t pull me in: “Theory of Enlightenment,” “My Life in Theory,” “Theory of Transportation,” “Gravity,” “Theory of the Leisure Class,” and “Theory of Dramatic Action.”
+And some of the titles of the stories (other than the one that hearkens beautifully to one of my favorite books of this year or ever, The Three Christs of Ypsilanti (review here) also didn’t pull me in: “Theory of Enlightenment,” “My Life in Theory,” “Theory of Transportation,” “Gravity,” “Theory of the Leisure Class,” and “Theory of Dramatic Action.”
 I was worried the theme would direct the writing.
 Well, maybe it did, but it worked very well.
 The emotion, the atmosphere, the nuance: it all comes out stronger than any abstract, overarching theme.